 - Test batteries and/or tiered testing schemes incorporating the above types of assays

 The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) has not reviewed any alternatives to the fish or crustacean tests for acute aquatic toxicity testing.
-ICCVAM has been participating since 2002 in international activities to validate several endocrine disruptor assays.
-The in vitro ED assays being reviewed by ICCVAM are human cell assays and are covered in Toxicity Endpoints & Tests: Reproductive & Developmental Toxicity.
+ICCVAM has participated since 2002 in international activities to validate several endocrine disruptor assays.
+Endocrine disruptor test methods are covered in another section of AltTox: Toxicity Endpoints & Tests: Endocrine Disruptors.

-ECVAM issued an ESAC Statement "that the UTC approach should be implemented as a valid strategy to significantly reduce the number of fish used in the assessment of acute aquatic toxicity for hazard classification."
-However, ECVAM has not validated any non-animal methods for ecotoxicity testing.
-Several binding and transcriptional assays for detecting endocrine disrupting chemicals are under consideration at ECVAM, but their applicability to testing for aquatic species is not known.
+An ECVAM ESAC Statement made the point "that the UTC [Upper Threshold Concentration Step Down] approach should be implemented as a valid strategy to significantly reduce the number of fish used in the assessment of acute aquatic toxicity for hazard classification."
+However, like ICCVAM, ECVAM has not validated any non-animal methods for ecotoxicity testing.

 The Fish Embryo Acute Toxicity (FET) Test (OECD TG 236) that uses fertilized zebrafish eggs is a test method that could reduce the number of fish used in testing.
 However, as previously mentioned, "TG236 does not indicate whether the fish embryo acute toxicity test can be used as an alternative to the OECD TG203."

 In the near term, reduction strategies using tiered testing schemes and/or tests using fish embryos provide the greatest opportunity for reducing the numbers of fish used for ecotoxicity testing.